ricamaria/Project2-Group4/README.md

 Connect to postgres SQL database -> load data.

-Formal specification to be created that defines the tables structures importable into postgres SQL database.
+Formal specification to be created that defines the tables format can be imported into postgres SQL database.

 ### Detailed Report:

-To access the step by step process of Extract, Transform and Load follow the steps shown in the Project Proposal
+To access the detailed process of Extract, Transform and Load follow the steps shown in the Project Proposal.